Early Slavs: Tribal and territorial organisation

 Reconstruction of a Slavic gatehouse in Thunau am Kamp, Austria.
 The site excavated in the 1980s dates back to the era of the Great Moravia in the 9th and 10th centuries.

 There is no indication of Slavic chiefs in any of the Slavic raids before AD 560, when Pseudo-Caesarius's writings mentioned their chiefs but described the Slavs as living by their own law and without the rule of anyone.

 The Sclaveni and the Antes were reported to have lived under a primitive or military democracy without social stratification "since the earliest times".
 The 6th-century historian Procopius, who was in contact with Slavic mercenaries, reported, "For these nations, the Sclaveni and the Antes, are not governed by one man, but from ancient times have lived in democracy, and consequently everything which involves their welfare, whether for good or for ill, is referred to the people" (in joint meetings).
 The 6th-century Strategikon of Maurice is considered an eyewitness of the Slavs and recommended the Roman generals to use any possible means to prevent the Sclaveni from uniting "under one ruler" and added that "the Sclaveni and Antes were both independent, absolutely refused to be enslaved or governed, least of all in their own land".
 However, historical sources in several instances mention chieftains leading a tribal federation or alliance with other chiefs, like Daurentius (570s, of Lower Danube Slavs), Chatzon (615s, of Sagudates, Belegezites, Baiounitai, Berziti), Samo (623–658, West Slavs, Slovenes), Dervan (630s, Sorbs), Perbundos (670s, of Rhynchinoi and Strymonites).
-They had an assembly intitution called the věče.
+They had an assembly institution called the věče.